 The Group's objective is to conduct its business with the highest standards of personal and corporate integrity consistent with the cultural values of the organisation.
 To assist employees in achieving this objective, the Group has developed a comprehensive Code of Conduct which guides the behaviour of directors, officers and employees (including executives) and demonstrates the commitment of the Group to ethical practices.
-The Group has also established Cultural Pillars which outlines the company values and how this is applied to business activities and the high standards of behaviour expected in the business in order to achieve the Group's objectives.
+The Group has also established Cultural Pillars which outline the company values and how these are applied to business activities and which emphasise the high standards of behaviour expected in the business in order to achieve the Group's objectives.

 The Code of Conduct and Cultural Pillars are incorporated as part of new employees' induction training and new employees must acknowledge their understanding and compliance with the Code of Conduct and the Group's policies and procedures.
-Any suspected breach of the Code of Conduct is investigated accordingly.
+Any breach of the Code of Conduct is investigated accordingly with material matters reported to the Board.

 The Code of Conduct states the values and policies of the Group and complements the Group's risk management and internal control practices.
 The Code of Conduct is supported by the Group's Whistleblowing Policy and system of reporting activity suspected of breaching the Code of Conduct.
+Material matters are required to be reported to the Board under the Whistleblowing Policy.
 The Code of Conduct is reviewed annually and updated to ensure that it reflects current good practice and to promote the ethical behaviour of all employees.
-Refer to the Group's website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the Code of Conduct.
+Refer to the Group's website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the Code of Conduct and Whistleblowing Policy.